sarahwang93/SpringMVC/README.md

 * v1.0.2 Integration with PostgreSQL database and H2 database

-* v1.0.3 Update PostgreSQL database version sync up with new driver avability
+* v1.0.3 Update PostgreSQL database version sync up with new driver availability